Facebook

 Treatment Planning and Visualization

-Simulation of Outcomes: Dentists can utilize these tools to simulate treatment results in advance of a proposal.
-This helps patients envision the expected outcomes and also helps them make decisions.
-According to Dr. Chamria, “being able to show patients the potential outcomes helps in managing expectations and building trust.”
+Simulation of Results: Dentists can use these software applications to simulate results in advance of proposals to patients.
+This assists the patient with visualizing the anticipated results and aids in their decision making.
+Dr. Chamria states that “being able to show the patients what the potential outcomes could be helps manage their expectations and builds trust.”

 Patient Engagement